 Court Records are public records.
 These records include a case file that contains a court docket and all of the documents filed in the court case.
 You are able to access the court records on the internet, or at the Mcintosh County Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state maintains records of someone’s criminal history.
 These databases are linked together so you are able to track criminal convictions from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more intensive search.

-When you look up a person’s crminal records you can get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include:
+When you look up a person’s criminal records you can get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include:

 - DUI or DWI.